particle-iot/docs/src/content/reference/javascript.md

 # Particle API JS

 ParticleJS is JavaScript library for the Particle Cloud API for Node.js and the browser.
-It's also [open source](https://github.com/spark/particle-api-js) so you can edit, change or even send in pull requests if you want to share!
+It's [open source](https://github.com/spark/particle-api-js) so you can edit, change or even send in pull requests if you want to share!

 This page contains examples to get started using the library.